david-hodge/stats-uog/README.md

     acc-style: true/false
 ```
 Allows toggling off of any of the three filters currently included.
 Only setting a toggle to false will disable it.
 Filters are otherwise loaded by default.
 Your console/terminal text should tell you which filters are being loaded.

+## Experimenting

+If you wish to experiment then `quarto use template david-hodge/stats-uog` will download the full extension and example folder structure.
+Then to use locally the quarto command is `quarto use path/to/stats-uog` which copies just the `_extensions` folder as above (see Installing).

 ## Example